-Our work within this area, much of which has been funded by EPSRC and industry, centres on developing these interests into concepts and methodologies that enable a better management, planning and optimisation of distributed energy resources.
+Our work within this area centres on developing these interests into concepts and methodologies that enable better management, planning and optimisation of distributed energy resources.

 To find out more about our work, please contact:

-Energy supply infrastructure is undergoing a transformation in response to energy demand growth, climate change, rising energy costs and fuel security concerns.
-It is driven by government energy policy initiatives and is influenced by low carbon technologies including renewables and advances in Information and Communication Technologies (ICT).
+Energy supply infrastructure is undergoing a transformation in response to changes in energy demand, the climate emergency, rising energy costs and fuel security concerns.
+It is driven by government energy policy initiatives and is influenced by low carbon technologies and advances in Information and Communication Technologies (ICT).

-This revolution is affecting all energy vectors i.e. electrical power networks, natural gas networks, district heating and cooling supply systems.
+This revolution is affecting electrical power networks, natural gas networks, district heating, and cooling supply systems.
 It is also introducing new technologies, new network configurations, new network design and operation strategies, business and regulatory mechanisms.
 As a result, technical and economic interactions between these traditionally separate systems are increasing rapidly.
 The changes are also increasing the need for energy storage and improving the business case for its deployment.

-A particular focus of our research is to investigate the coupling and interactions between various energy supply networks at different geographical scales, so as to create an efficient, co-ordinated energy supply system.
+A particular focus of our research is to investigate the coupling and interactions between various energy supply networks at different geographical scales, to create an efficient, co-ordinated energy supply system.

-The scope of our research extends from investigating efficient building energy supply systems, community energy supply systems, district and urban energy systems to the integrated national and European energy networks.
+The scope of our research includes investigation of efficient building energy supply systems, community energy supply systems district as well as urban energy systems and integrated national and European energy networks.

 Our research activities and expertise in this area, much of which has received Engineering and Physical Sciences Research Council (EPSRC) and industry funding, include:

-- Studies of interactions and interdependencies of multi-vector energy networks and development of integrated analysis and optimisation methods
+- studies of the interactions and interdependencies of multi-vector energy networks and development of integrated analysis and optimisation methods

 - EU gas network modelling and the interactions and interdependencies between the GB integrated electricity/gas systems and the EU electricity/gas systems